 preponderant cause of diffuse pancreatic intraductal calcification

 Staging of pancreatic ductal adenocarcinoma is traditionally done according to American Joint Committee on Cancer (AJCC) / Union for International Cancer Control (IUCC) TNM system.
 In 2017 new edition (8th edition) AJCC published with some major changes; now exocrine and endocrine tumours of th...

-The pancreatic ductal embryology is moderately complicated, leading to a number of anatomical variants of the pancreatic ducts, many of which are clinically significant.
+The ductal embryology of the pancreas is moderately complicated, leading to a number of anatomical variants of the pancreatic ducts, many of which are clinically significant.

 The normal arrangement is for the entire pancreas to be drained via a single duct, to the ampulla of Vater through the s...